 After 5 years of residency you can apply for citizenship.
 A second passport from Panama is a significant upgrade for someone with a South African passport.
 Panama gives you visa-free or visa on arrival access to 127 countries and territories, ranking the Panamanian passport 36th in terms of travel freedom.

 If you can’t wait the 5 years for a second passport, you might give Nicaragua a look.
 This country has a $35,000 reforestation visa offer that leads to citizenship after two years.
 The catch is that you must spend 6 months a year for those two years in Nicaragua.
 Once you have your passport, you can live wherever you like.

-For more on Nicaragua see: The Best Second Residency Program in 2017
+For more on Nicaragua see: Nicaragua Passport -One of The Best Spots for Financial Foreign Investments

 If you can’t wait the two years, or you don’t want to live in Nicaragua, a citizen of South Africa can buy a passport from a number of countries.
 For example, the cost for citizenship in St. Lucia is about $135,000 for a South African.
 If you don’t want to pay the fee, you can invest $500,000, and pay $50,000, for citizenship and a second passport.

 The big difference with St. Lucia compared to Panama and Nicaragua is that you’ll get your passport in about 90 days.
 To put it another way, you can pay cash for a passport from St. Lucia or you can earn your citizenship by becoming a resident of Panama for 5 years or Nicaragua for 2 years.

 All of the options above are open to citizens of South Africa.
 If you’re looking to escape the strife of your home country, decide whether you will buy an escape plan or earn it and then take action.

 Note that the demand for these programs has increased dramatically in last couple of weeks.
 I expect Panama and Nicaragua to cap their programs if this level of demand continues.
 You must apply quickly if you wish to obtain a second residency from these countries.